scriptrdotio/howto/util/xmltojson.md

 Try it:

-- Open the [workspace](https://www.scriptr.io/workspace) and click on New Script in the bottom left corner of the screen to create a new script
+- Open the [workspace](https://www.scriptr.io/workspace) and click on New Script on the bottom left corner of the screen to create a new script
 - Paste the below code in the script.
 The code invokes a remote test API that returns data in XML upon request (accept header),
 it then converts the XML response JSON using **xmlToJson()** and returns the converted value